Different types of copper deposits can be found throughout the world, and being aware of their characteristics can be beneficial for investors.

 The biggest copper-producing mine in the world is currently the Escondida mine in Chile, which is jointly owned by BHP Billiton (NYSE:BHP,ASX:BHP,LSE:BLT) and Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO).
 Escondida means “hidden” in Spanish, and the deposit was given the name because it has no outcrops; the main ore body is hidden below hundreds of meters of overburden.

-Copper production figures can change rapidly, but in 2016 Escondida’s total production was 649 kilotonnes of payable copper in concentrate and 330 kilotonnes of copper cathode.
-The mine, which celebrated its 25th year of operation last year, has processed more than 2 billion tonnes of ore through leaching and flotation since opening.
+Copper production figures can change rapidly, but in 2017 Escondida’s total production was 772 kilotonnes of payable copper in concentrate.
+The mine has processed more than 2 billion tonnes of ore through leaching and flotation since opening more than 25 years ago.
 Today it accounts for almost 5 percent of worldwide copper output.

 How to determine the value of a copper deposit